Starignus/PythonPractise/Week1/Python/Python_week1.md

 True
 ```
 ##### Data Types

-The data stored in memory can be of different types, python has 5 types: __Numbers, Strings, List, Tuple, and Dictionary__.
+The data stored in memory can be of different types; Python has five: __Numbers, Strings, List, Tuple, and Dictionary__.

 ``` python
 >>> type(x) # numbers
 >>> type(y)
 >>> type(name) # String
 ```
-__Strings__ in Python are set of characters represented in the quotation marks.
-Python allows for either pairs of single or double quotes.
+__Strings__ in Python are a set of characters represented by the quotation marks.
+Python allows for either pair of single or double quotes.

-A subsets of strings can be taken using the slice operator ([] and [:] ) with indexes starting at 0 in the beginning of the string and working their way from -1 at the end.
+Subsets of strings can be taken using the slice operator ([] and [:] ) with indexes starting at 0 at the beginning of the string and working their way from -1 to the end.

-The plus (+) sign is the string concatenation operator and the asterisk (\*) is the repetition operator.
+The plus (+) sign is the string concatenation operator, and the asterisk (\*) is the repetition operator.
 For example:

 ``` python
 >>> string = 'Hello World!'